What are Negative Keywords and Why Do They Matter?

 • Negative phrase match: this is where your ad will not show only if the search query uses your exact negative keyword terms in the same order as you used.
 The query can include additional words, but the ad will be filtered out as long as all the keyword terms are listed in the query in the same order you used.

-• Negative exact match: this is where your ad will not show only if the search query includes the exact keyword terms, in the exact order, with no extra words.
+• Negative exact match: your ad will not show only if the search query includes the exact keyword terms, in the exact order, with no extra words.
 The ad may show if the query contains additional words.

-**Note: None of these match types exclude misspellings, singulars or plurals.
-You need to add synonyms, singular or plural versions, common misspellings, and other close variations of the negative keyword if you want queries including these variants to be excluded.
+**Note: None of these match types exclude misspellings, singular, or plurals.
+You must add synonyms, singular or plural versions, common misspellings, and other close variations of the negative keyword if you want queries including these variants to be excluded.

 Understanding Levels for Negative Keywords